AnthonyEdwardStark3000/ObsidianNotes/Dotnet - Harsha Interview deep preparation.md

 ---

-# **Kestrel & Other Servers – Interview-Ready Explanation**
+# **Kestrel & Other Servers – Interview‑Ready Explanation**

-A complete, practical, and interview-focused explanation of how servers work in ASP.NET Core.
+A complete, practical, and interview‑focused explanation of how servers work in ASP.NET Core.

 ---

 ## 🏗️ **What Is Kestrel?**

-Kestrel is the **default cross-platform HTTP server** used by every ASP.NET Core application.
+Kestrel is the **default cross‑platform HTTP server** used by every ASP.NET Core application.
 It is:

-- ✔️ Built-in
+- ✔️ Built‑in

-- ✔️ High-performance
+- ✔️ High‑performance

-- ✔️ Cross-platform (Windows, Linux, macOS)
+- ✔️ Cross‑platform (Windows, Linux, macOS)

 - ✔️ Lightweight and extremely fast